 For example, a McDonald’s in Malaysia created a campaign using a melting ice cream cone.
 Messages on the sign encouraged customers to slow the melting of the cone by turning on the fan that was pictured behind it on with their cell phone.
 Customers that “saved” the ice cream cone were rewarded with digital coupons that could be used in-store.
 This is an example of an enhanced customer experience that drove sales for the business.

-Digital signage is not dead.
-In fact, it’s on the rise.
+Digital signage continues to be on the rise.
 Through using VR and digital signage together, you can do wonders for your customer experience, engagement, and communication.
 It’s time to think outside of the headset and move forward with digital signage.
-If you are interested in discussing your options contact New Era Tech today.
+If you are interested in discussing your options contact New Era Techology today.